 As I already mentioned above, for a more enjoyable experience I recommend visiting the souk with a tour and an experienced guide.
 However, regardless of how you visit, there are certain things you should be aware of:

-➤ The items sold in the market’s stores are strictly regulated and inspected to ensure that they’re genuine and worth their price.
+➤ The items sold in the market’s stores are strictly regulated and inspected by the Dubai Municipality to ensure that they’re genuine and worth the market price.
 However, you’ll also find street vendors outside the souk – keep clear of those, as you could get scammed into buying products that are not authentic.

 ➤ If you like a certain item and are willing to buy it, look around first.
 There are over 380 retailers in the souk, and you’re likely to find very similar jewelry pieces at different prices.